LPY1219/tumor_detection/README.md

 core(It is found at https://github.com/rishikksh20/ResUnet)
-Save.py is used to save all the training data and test data set as .npy file,so Unet.py load the trainging data by loading the .npy file finaltest.py is used to predict the final test data The result file contains the final prediction results.
+Save.py is used to save all the training data and test data set as .npy file,so Unet.py load the trainging data by loading the .npy file finaltest.py is used to predict the final test data The link of the test dataset can be found in the test_imgs.
+The result file contains the link of final prediction results.